edgi-govdata-archiving/wayback/docs/source/wayback.rst

 How many times does the word 'mars' appear on nasa.gov?
 -------------------------------------------------------

-Above, we access the metadata for the oldest snapshot on nasa.gov, stored in the variable ``record``.
-Starting from where we left off, we'll access the *content* of the snapshot and do a very simple analysis.
+Above, we access the metadata for the oldest memento on nasa.gov, stored in the variable ``record``.
+Starting from where we left off, we'll access the *content* of the memento and do a very simple analysis.

 The Wayback Machine provides two ways to look at the data it has captured.
 There is a copy edited for human viewers on the web, available at the record's